Sure, Disney World is packed with families with kids, but trust me, it’s still just as fun for adults, too!

 The Animal Kingdom Lodge, Coronado Springs, Grand Floridian, Saratoga Springs, and Yacht Club resorts all include on-site spas.

-Some of the neighboring hotels, like the Swan and Dolphin hotels, also have lovely and relaxing spas, as well.
+Some of the neighboring hotels also have lovely and relaxing spas, as well.

 Play a round at a Disney golf course